~故, 所以, 謂れ, & 由

 I went around to see historical landmarks and places with history that dot the area.

 由 is a multifaceted word whose basic meaning is also “reason/cause.”
-However, it may also mean “method” such as in the set phrase in Ex.
-53 and “piece of information,” which is seen in Ex.
-51 and Ex.
-52, which are examples of how it is still used in respectful speech.
-Otherwise, the word is truly relegated to set expressions.
+However, it may also mean “method” or even “piece of information.”
+In any event, the word is largely relegated to set phrases.

 To throw meaningful dialogue.